How to Enter a Barbon Hillclimb

 From the M6, take the A65 East to Kirkby Lonsdale and turn left onto the A683 for exactly 3 miles before turning right to Barbon Village.
 Then follow the signs to the venue.

-From South Yorkshire, take the A65 past Settle to Kirkby Lonsdale, turn right onto the A683 for 3 miles & then turn right again to Barbon village and follow the signs to the venue.
+From South Yorkshire, take the A65 past Settle to Kirkby Lonsdale, turn right onto the A683 for 3 miles and then turn right again to Barbon village and follow the signs to the venue.

 Using a sat nav?
 The competitors’ entrance postcode is LA6 2LJ, adjacent to Barbon Church.
 What3Words location: ///establish.undercuts.note (there is a separate entrance for spectators, see Spectator information on the Barbon Hillclimb page).

-For a Google map of the area, Click here
+For a Google map of the area, click here

 Data Protection:

 We take your privacy seriously and will only use your personal information to administer your entry, including providing a public Entry List and sending you emails in connection with your entry.
-Some of your information will be passed on to the timekeepers, scrutineers and others involved in organising the event.
+Some of your information will be provided to the timekeepers, scrutineers and others involved in organising the event.
 See our Privacy and Safeguarding Policies Here.

 The car events at Barbon are promoted by Barbon Hillclimb Ltd under Motorsport UK permits issued to Liverpool Motor Club.
 Barbon Hillclimb Ltd is a collaboration between Kirkby Lonsdale Motor Club Ltd and Liverpool Motor Club Ltd.